Pronominal Verbs in Spanish: The Ultimate Cheat Sheet to Mastering Them Once and for All

-Reciprocal verbs are similar to reflexive verbs but instead of doing an action to ourselves, we have two people who are doing the same action to each other.
+Reciprocal verbs are similar to reflexive verbs, except instead of someone doing an action to themselves, we have two people doing the same action to each other.
 These verbs are called verbos recíprocos (reciprocal verbs).

 |Cuando se encontraron, se abrazaron.||They hugged each other when they met.|

 4. Ethical Datives or Datives of Interest